Biden inaugural: Abrupt pivot to civility in post-Trump era

 Biden emerged from Blair House, the president’s official guesthouse, to open his day just as Trump vanished inside the big plane at Joint Base Andrews, as if their footsteps had been choreographed.
 But the outgoing president was not one to coordinate anything with the incoming one.

-Trump never conceded the election, declined to attend the inauguration, upended the tradition of sending a government plane to bring the president-elect to Washington and didn’t extend the usual invitation to welcome his successor to the White House before the swearing in.
+Trump never conceded the election, declined to attend the inauguration and upended the tradition of sending a government plane to bring the president-elect to Washington.
+Nor did he invite the Bidens to the White House for morning coffee and tea, as the Obamas had done for the Trumps in 2017.

+He hewed to one tradition, leaving a letter to his successor — a “very generous” one, Biden said without disclosing its contents right away.

 Biden opened his presidency acknowledging former presidents on the platform, Republican and Democrat, and Trump’s vice president, Mike Pence, who attended the ceremony and acknowledged Biden’s victory in ways Trump never did.
 Biden did not offer a personal acknowledgment of the man he defeated, nor did Trump mention him.